Jan. 6 rioter who carried Confederate flag sentenced to three years in prison - NewsBreak

 “I never wanted to send a message of hate,” Seefried told the judge.

-McFadden also sentenced Seefried to one year of supervised release and $2,000 in restitution.
+McFadden in addition sentenced Seefried to one year of supervised release and $2,000 in restitution.

-The judge referenced Attorney General Merrick Garland’s remarks last year that the Justice Department would not make “one rule for Democrats and another for Republicans,” criticizing a difference in how the government prosecuted participants in Black Lives Matter demonstrations in Portland in the summer of 2020.
+The judge also referenced Attorney General Merrick Garland’s remark last year that the Justice Department would not make “one rule for Democrats and another for Republicans,” criticizing a difference in how the government prosecuted participants in Black Lives Matter demonstrations in Portland in the summer of 2020.

-Seefried’s attorneys had referenced the Portland cases in arguing for a lower sentence, also discussing how Seefried accepted responsibility, never bragged about his participation and was diagnosed with medical issues.
+His attorneys had noted the Portland cases in arguing for a lower sentence, also discussing how Seefried accepted responsibility, never bragged about his participation and was diagnosed with medical issues.

 Goodman received widespread acclaim for leading rioters away from lawmakers in the Senate Chamber moments later in an episode captured on video.

-Goodman testified during Seefried’s trial and said Seefried jabbed at him with the end of his flagpole multiple times.
+Goodman testified during’s Seefried’s trial and said Seefried jabbed at him with the end of his flagpole multiple times.

 “He was saying things like: ‘F you.
 I’m not leaving.
 Where are the members at?
 Where are they counting the votes at?’
 Things to that nature,” Goodman testified, according to court filings.